seyedrezamirkhani/Getting-and-Cleaning-Data/CodeBook.md

 The tidy data set contains the mean value of variables in the data set produced by the "mean" and "standard deviation" functions, grouped by the experiment subject [identified by unique number] and activity [e.g. Walking, Standing].

-This rows in this data set are ordered by subject and activity variables; This was done in order to adhere to the [tidy data paper] (http://vita.had.co.nz/papers/tidy-data.pdf) by Hadley Wickham
+Rows in the tidy data set are ordered by subject and activity variables; This was done in order to adhere to the [tidy data paper] (http://vita.had.co.nz/papers/tidy-data.pdf) by Hadley Wickham
  *...a good ordering makes it easier to scan the raw values*

 ### Tidy Data variable definition